Delta-ALA urine test

-Your doctor may tell you to temporarily stop taking any medicines that can affect test results.
-These may include penicillin, barbiturates, birth control pills, and griseofulvin.
+Your health care provider may tell you to temporarily stop taking any medicines that can affect test results.
+Be sure to tell your provider about all the medicines you take.
+These include:

 The test involves only normal urination.
 There is no discomfort.

-This test looks for increased levels of delta-ALA.
-It may be used to help diagnose porphyria.
+This test looks for an increased level of delta-ALA.
+It may be used to help diagnose a condition called porphyria.

 Normal value ranges may vary slightly from one lab to another.
-Talk to your doctor about the meaning of your specific test results.
+Some labs use different measurements or test different samples.
+Talk to your provider about the meaning of your specific test results.

 - Lead poisoning

 A decreased level may occur with chronic (long-term) liver disease.

 Fuller SJ, Wiley JS.
 Heme biosynthesis and its disorders.
 In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastisi J, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 36.